FOREX -Dollar surge cools, eyes on Yellen, inflation

 “The speech later today by (Federal Reserve President) Janet Yellen might be interesting.
 But really the Fed is in waiting mode, we think they will raise rates in September but they are unlikely to make that decision in the next month or two.”

-In Europe, Germany’s often market-moving Ifo data prodded the euro marginally higher, while there was little sign at an EU summit of the breakthrough in talks on Greece.
+In Europe, Germany’s often market-moving Ifo data is due at 0800 GMT, while there was little sign at an EU summit of the breakthrough in talks on Greece that its prime minister says it is close to.

-European Central Bank chief Mario Draghi warned in a speech that future economic growth would be modest.
+European Central Bank President Mario Draghi also addresses an ECB Forum on “Inflation and Unemployment in Europe.”

 The dollar index is up 2 percent on the week, putting it on track for its first weekly gain in six.
 Analysts said the index’s inability to break above its 100-day moving average, currently around 95.620, was keeping a lid on the dollar.

-The dollar was down 0.2 percent at 120.82 yen, compared with around 120.90/95 just ahead of the BOJ announcement.
+The dollar was down 0.2 percent at 120.82 yen, compared to around 120.90/95 just ahead of the BOJ announcement.
 For the week it is up more than 1 percent against the yen.

 “I think there is a sense that it might be better to buy (the dollar) since the downside was solidly supported and it looks as if it is starting to break higher on charts,” said a trader for one Japanese bank in Tokyo.

 “But it’s not as if an immediate rise to 125 yen seems likely,” he said.
-(Additional reporting by Masayuki Kitano in SINGAPORE and Anirban Nag in LONDON; Editing by Alison Williams)
+(Additional reporting by Masayuki Kitano in SINGAPORE; Editing by Hugh Lawson)